Antarctic region

 A. Overview

 Antarctica is surrounded by an unbroken and dynamic body of water known as the Southern Ocean, which constitutes about 10% of the world's total ocean surface.
-Antarctica's resources have been harvested for about 200 years.
-In many cases the intense level of exploitation resulted in the severe depletion of harvested stocks, as was the case for fur and elephant seals in the 19th century, and whales and finfish in the 20th century.
-The resulting concern for the health of the Antarctic ecosystems and its extraordinary marine and terrestrial life has kept environmental issues at the forefront ever since the Antarctic Treaty was adopted.
-Concerns raised in the mid-1970s that an increase in krill catches in the Southern Ocean could have a serious effect on populations of krill and other marine life, particularly on birds, seals and fish which depend on krill for food, led to the adoption of the Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR).
+For about 200 years, Antarctica's resources have been unsystematically harvested.
+In many cases the intense level of exploitation resulted in the severe depletion of harvested stocks, as was the case for fur and elephant seals in the 19th century, and whales and some finfish in the 20th century.
+The resulting concern for the health of the Antarctic ecosystems and their extraordinary marine and terrestrial life has kept environmental issues at the forefront ever since the Antarctic Treaty was adopted.
+Concerns raised in the mid-1970s that an increase in krill catches in the Southern Ocean could have a serious effect on populations of krill and other marine life, particularly on birds, seals and fish which depend on krill for food, led to the adoption of the Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR)

 B. Introduction

-The CAMLR Convention applies to all Antarctic populations of finfish, molluscs, crustacean and seabirds found south of the Antarctic Convergence (the Convention Area).
-The marine resources managed by CCAMLR specifically exclude whales and seals, which are the subject of other conventions – namely, the International Convention for the Regulation of Whaling and the Convention for the Conservation of Antarctic Seals.
+The CAMLR Convention applies to all Antarctic marine living resources (i.e. all marine living organisms) which form part of the Antarctic marine ecosystem found south of the Antarctic Convergence (the Convention Area).
+The marine resources whose exploitation is managed by CCAMLR specifically exclude whales and seals, which are the subject of other conventions – namely, the International Convention for the Regulation of Whaling and the Convention for the Conservation of Antarctic Seals.
+However, CCAMLR takes whales and seals into consideration in relation to their role in the ecosystem.

 The Convention’s objective is defined in Article II